 A quick way to make that expensive chef’s knife pay for itself: chop up your own food whenever possible.
 Not only do you get to practice your knife skills and chop the food to the size you want, but you’ll save money every time you do it.
 Example:

 - Large mango (~11 oz): $1 + a couple minutes to peel and slice

 - Pre-chopped mango pieces (~11 oz): $5

-- Exceeding an oil’s smoke point (temperature at which oil literally begins to smoke) will cause the oil to decompose and lose its health benefits.
+Exceeding an oil’s smoke point – the temperature at which an oil literally begins to smoke – will cause the oil to decompose and lose its health benefits.
 See this article for an explanation of different oils and their smoke points.
 My rule: I use avocado oil for baking (Smoke Point ~ 500F), grapeseed oil for sautéing (Smoke Point ~450F), and olive oil for dressings/sauce (Smoke Point ~ 325F).

-- To test whether the oil is hot enough that the meat will sizzle when it hits the pan (inarguably one of the best sounds in the world), use a couple drops of water.
+To test whether oil is hot enough that meat will sizzle when it hits the pan (unarguably one of the best sounds in the world), use a couple drops of water.
 If the water droplets pop and bubble off immediately, you’re good to go.

 Using a Brush